fightingdreamer/ovpn/README.md

 ## Description

-This tools was created to follow `nix` way to doing things, create config once and ensure that generated state will follow.
+This tool was created to follow `nix` way to doing things, create config once and ensure that generated state will follow.

 Any changes to config will be reflected by matching changes in generated state:
 - `./pki` is updated